-Tracey Datsi was born in Columbus, Ohio in 1972 to a working class family with an Appalachian history.
+Tracey Datsi was born in Columbus, Ohio in 1972 to a working class family.
 Both of his parents had a talent for art but never pursued the work because it was thought to be something only for the rich, well educated, and well connected.
 The rest of the real world had to work, toil and strive.
 Art was considered a luxury, and one that was impractical and un-affordable.

 Trace graduated from The Art Academy of Cincinnati in 2001, and is greatly inspired by Classical Art and the Old Masters.
 His mentor was Stewart Goldman, a painter whose work influenced him with dynamic brushstrokes, sensitive color and spacial relationships, and the figurative form.
 The Abstract Expressionists had quite an impact on his education, with an emphasis on the formal elements of composition, gesture, and color theory.